 “People will forget what you say.
 People will forget what you do.
 But they will never forget how you made them feel” Maya Angelou

 If you’re not following up, you’re not networking!
 Write personalized follow-up messages to everyone you connected with within two days, and make sure to mention something personal about the conversation such as how inspired you were by what they do.
 Be useful – include an article link, provide relevant information, or connect your new acquaintance with a valuable resource, and also include your business profile in case you could be of any further assistance to them.

 Almost nobody does this, and not only is it classy and will it make them feel good, but you never know when you might need to reach out to this person again.
 So, then if you do, you will have reached out to them and were nice to them when you didn’t need anything from them not just because there is a benefit !

 Try these steps out and please take the time to share your feedback….

 Which one of these resonated with you the most?
-Or, do you have a tip that you would like to share with other remarkable women to help them do networking that is actually fun and effective?
+Or, do you have a tip that you would like to share with other leaders to help them do networking that is actually fun and effective?